 B.A.
 Yes, I played soccer for almost 21 years and still play in a few adult leagues in Los Angeles.
 I’ve never followed professional sports much, but I’m super competitive and filled with energy, so sports are a great outlet for me.

 A.G.E.
 What was it like moving from South Carolina to Paris, and then to Los Angeles?
-How have these different environments influenced your artistic style and perspective?
+How have these different environments and ways of living influenced your artistic style and perspective?

 B.A.
 I went from South Carolina to Chicago, then to Paris, and I’m currently in LA.
 Each place is vastly different from the other.
 The variety has allowed me to appreciate nature in a small town, big city excitement, and beautiful historic cities where art and culture are integrated into the way of life.
 Being in these environments has really allowed me to explore, but they have also allowed me to understand and stay true to myself.
 The fluidity it takes to go back and forth from such vastly different places has really impacted my “fluid” style of painting.
 Above all, I think the people in these cities have allowed me to understand different ways of life and opened my mind to new worlds.